Pop Culture Madness!

 1971 - The Society for American Baseball Research is founded in Cooperstown, New York.

-1984 - Red Dawn, starring Patrick Swayze and Charlie Sheen, became the first-ever PG-13 movie to be released in theaters.
+1984 – Red Dawn, starring Patrick Swayze and Charlie Sheen, became the first-ever PG-13 movie released in theaters.

 1995 In the aftermath of the Oklahoma City bombing, Timothy McVeigh and Terry Nichols were indicted for the bombing.
 Michael Fortier pled guilty in a plea bargain for his testimony.